 For Seniors: Install and Charge a Laptop Battery

-The laptop plug is usually a two-piece cable; one half of the cable has a large, boxy transformer on one end that plugs in to the other half.
-After putting these two pieces together, plug one end into the wall outlet.
+It’s usually a two-piece cable; one half of the cable has a large, boxy transformer on one end that plugs in to the other half.

-The laptop's user’s manual should indicate where to plug in the power cord (usually on the back or near the back of the right or left side of the laptop.
+Your user’s manual should indicate where this connection is located (usually on the back or near the back of the right or left side of the laptop).